 We believe the reserves discussed above are estimated using consistent and appropriate methods.
-However, changes to the assumptions could materially affect the recorded reserves.
+Significant changes to the assumptions could materially affect the recorded reserves.

 Stock-Based Compensation - Stock-based compensation cost is measured at the grant date based on the value of the award and is recognized as expense over the vesting period of the award.
 Determining the fair value of stock-based awards at the grant date requires judgment, including estimating future volatility of our stock, the amount of stock-based awards that are expected to be forfeited and the expected term of awards granted.
 We estimate the fair value of stock options granted using the Black-Scholes option valuation model.
 We amortize the fair value of all awards on a straight-line basis over the vesting periods for the awards.
 The expected term of awards granted represents the period of time they are expected to be outstanding.
 We determine the expected term based on historical experience with similar awards, giving consideration to the contractual terms and vesting schedules.
-We estimate the expected volatility of our common stock at the date of grant based on our historical stock prices over the most recent period commensurate with the estimated expected term of the award.
+We estimate the expected volatility of our common stock at the date of grant based on the historical volatility of our common stock.
+The volatility factor used in the Black-Scholes option valuation model is based on our historical stock prices over the most recent period commensurate with the estimated expected term of the award.
 We base the risk-free interest rate used in the Black-Scholes option valuation model on the implied yield currently available on U.S. Treasury zero-coupon issues with a remaining term commensurate with the expected term of the award.
-We use historical to estimate pre-vesting option forfeitures.
+We use historical data to estimate pre-vesting option forfeitures.
 We record stock-based compensation only for those awards that are expected to vest.
 If actual results differ significantly from these estimates, stock-based compensation expense and our results of operations could be materially impacted.